Ildiko Agoston, MDCardiology Nuclear Cardiology

 A nuclear stress test uses radioactive isotopes to assess the blood flow in the heart.
 Your doctor can assess whether there is an area in your heart that is not getting enough blood perfusion.
 This could be a sign of coronary artery disease.

 The Advanced Diagnostic Center at University Health has a new, top-of-the-line cardiac CT camera that cuts down the amount of time you have to lay down under the camera.
 Before, it could take up to 20 minutes to capture one set of images.
-Now, we can do it in under 10 minutes.
+Now, our San Antonio heart specialists can do it in under 10 minutes.

 We can also decrease the amount of radiotracer we give you, so you are exposed to a smaller amount of radiation compared to older technology.